 2. Incorporate A Design Element with A Story

-Don’t already have something you’d like to include in the new design?
+You don’t already have something you’d like to include in the new design?
 No problem!
-Choose one item that has yet to be selected and pick something you absolutely love that can act as a statement piece.
+Choose one item that has yet to be selected and pick something you love that can act as a statement piece.
 It can be something semi-permanent like a light fixture, unique cabinet hardware, or backsplash tile, or it could be something you find on your own like vintage stools for the island or a beautiful painting to hang in the breakfast area.

 3. Plan Storage to Support Your Daily Habits

 Just because you make coffee and take supplements every morning as part of a healthy lifestyle doesn’t mean they have to be out on the counter in full view 24/7.
 Our kitchens are responsible for storing a LOT from everyday dishes to serving pieces, pantry items to charging stations.
 When everything has a place where it’s easily accessible and hidden from view, you’re able to move more efficiently and feel better in your space without visual clutter.
 Planning ahead of time, which tasks take place in which zones of your kitchen will help your kitchen designer suggest the best storage solutions to help your day run more smoothly from the get-go.

 One of the best ways to make a kitchen more functional is to store items by use instead of similarity.
 For example: Instead of keeping all glasses and mugs together in one cabinet, store drinking glasses near the refrigerator for access to filtered water and store mugs near the coffee station.
 Customizing the design for the way you move in and around your kitchen saves time as you won’t be crisscrossing as often while you’re preparing meals, snacks, and everything in between.

 Want to speak with someone about your custom kitchen design?
 Schedule a call to speak with one of our project developers.